tokio-rs/prost/README.md

   There are two complications with trying to serialize Protobuf messages with
   Serde:

-  - Protobuf fields require a numbered tag, and curently there appears to be no mechanism suitable for this in `serde`.
+  - Protobuf fields require a numbered tag, and currently there appears to be no mechanism suitable for this in `serde`.
   - The mapping of Protobuf type to Rust type is not 1-to-1.
 As a result, trait-based approaches to dispatching don't work very well.
 Example: six